wjs018/lemmy-anime-wiki/rules.md

 ## Full-Length Episode Posts

-There are some series that post their episodes in full in a publicly accessible way (usually via YouTube).
+There are some series that post their episodes in a full, legally accessible way (usually via YouTube).
 For these series, a post can be made that links to the full episode as long as it falls into one of these three cases:

 1. The episode aired within the past 30 days and no other discussion thread was made for it.